 Max Blagg was born in England and has lived in New York City since 1971.
 He is the author of four collections of poetry, and several other books and chapbooks, most recently Slow Dazzl (Shallow Books, 2017) which documents 25 collaborations with artists including Nan Goldin, Alex Katz, Jack Pierson, Richard Prince, Jerelyn Hanrahan, Keith Sonnier and others.

 Stefan Bondell is a painter and poet who has organized numerous readings and art performances throughout New York City.
-He has shown his work at The Hole Gallery, Acquavella Gallery, Vito Schnabel Gallery and internationally.
+He has shown his work at The Hole, Acquavella Galleries, Vito Schnabel Gallery and internationally.

 Jason Napoli Brooks’ fiction has appeared in various publications.
 He is the author of the crime serial Cock of the Walk and the recipient of the Chapbook Award for Best Fiction.
 Brooks wrote the play Soundstage, which will be directed by Rob Roth and will star Rebecca Hall.